12 Signs of Bad Church Leadership and How to Fix Them

 Here's How You Can Fix It

 You can make sure that volunteering expectations and roles are sustainable.
 Rotate your volunteers so that you don't have the same people giving their time and energy to the church every week.
-And if the issue is that your church is biting off more than it can chew, it might be time to scale back the annual event calendar.
+And if one of the church conflicts is that your church is biting off more than it can chew, it might be time to scale back the annual event calendar.

 2. There Aren't Enough Expectations Placed on Members